ostinelli/SublimErl/README.md

 ##### 1. Sublime Package Control
 Download and install the [Sublime Package Control](http://wbond.net/sublime_packages/package_control).
 This package controller allows you to easily manage your Sublime Text 2 plugins (installs / removals / upgrades).

+SublimErl's latest stable versions are pushed automatically to the package control.
+However, if you want the latest and greatest, you'll have to use one of the other following options.

 ##### 2. Git Clone
 Go to your Sublime Text 2 `Packages` directory: